HOW TO REMOVE EYELASH GLUE WITHOUT DAMAGE?

-If you’re rocking professional eyelash extensions, a professional-grade glue dissolver is even better than oil.
+A professional-grade glue dissolver is better than oil if you're rocking professional eyelash extensions.
 After all, this product is designed specifically to break down the extension glue.
-It’ll work faster than the other methods, but keep in mind that if it gets in your eye, it might sting a little.
+It’ll work faster than the other methods, but remember that it might sting a little if it gets in your eye.

-STEP 1: Apply a cotton pad under your lower lash line, and then close your eye.
+- STEP 1: Apply a cotton pad under your lower lash line and close your eye.
 It’s important to keep your eye shut this entire time.

-STEP 3: Let the dissolver sit on your lashes for a few minutes.
+- STEP 3: Let the dissolver sit on your lashes briefly.

-STEP 4: Next, with a clean cotton swab, gently wipe off the lashes.
+- STEP 4: Next, gently wipe off the lashes with a clean cotton swab.
 They should come off very easily!